Guide - Rope Bondage

 What kind of rope should I get?

 Not all rope is equal, when venturing to buy your first be careful of where you source it.
 While cotton is a good choice to buy, it requires not that much effort to find an okay one.
 Jute and Hemp, require far more stringent searching to find a good candidate.
-The main reason for this is rope treatment, this is what separates hemp/jute from the pennies on the dollar jute and hemp you see on Amazon, to being 1-3$ a foot like a proper bondage set.
+The main reason for this is rope treatment, this is what separates hemp/jute from the pennies on the dollar bundles you see on Amazon, to being 1-3$ a foot like a proper bondage set.
 Cheaper ropes come untreated, with some having strong smells of chemicals agents, some even contain kerosene!
-This is not an issue for arts and crafts, it’s far from ideal due to the carcinogens found in these untreated products.
-Ropes are often NOT treated, so unless it’s labeled as such, expect it NOT to be.
-Etsy is a good place to look to for, because a lot of sellers explaining their process, the key word you want to look for is conditioned.
-Rope that is conditioned is treated and ready for use.
-Rope treatment is a concern for hemp/jute, but NOT a major concern for cotton, if this seems confusing to you, check out cotton rope first!
-I personally would not head caution for any general store, or Amazon unless you are sure about the product.
-If Etsy is to wish washy for you, companies like Twisted Monk have been in the game for a long time and can be relied upon and used out of the box.
+This is not an issue for arts and crafts, but it’s far from ideal due to the carcinogens found in these untreated products.
+Ropes are often NOT treated, expect it NOT to be unless labeled.
+Etsy is a good place to look to for, because many sellers explain their process, the key word you want to look for is conditioned (or treated).
+Rope treatment is a concern for hemp/jute, but NOT a concern for cotton generally, if this seems confusing to you I recommend using cotton rope first.
+I personally would heed caution for any general store, big store, amazon etc… unless you are sure about the product.
+I recommend Etsy, you can find many local BDSM makers, otherwise companies like Twisted Monk have been in the game for a long time and can be relied upon and used out of the box if you want to go with a trusted brand.

 Buying Your Rope